 Appliances- OTR Microwave | Range | Refrigerator | Dishwasher

 Flooring- Engineered White Oak

 Backsplash- Matte Off-White Subway Tile | Pewter Grout

 Trim- Baseboards and Casing

 Miss a kitchen post?
 Go HERE to see more!

 As well, do you want to know where I picked up some of the kitchen decor spotted in these photos?

 Click here to SHOP OUR HOME, including the dining area, living room and more!

-I hope you enjoyed this kitchen renovation post.
-Later, I’ll be sharing more details, including how we customized the island and fridge cabinets.
+I hope you enjoyed this classic white kitchen renovation post.
 If there’s something specific you’re interested in knowing, share it in the comments below!